Before It Breaks

 Before It Breaks (2015) is a police procedural novel by Australian writer Dave Warner.
+It was the first novel to feature the author's recurring character, Detective Daniel Clement.
 It won the Ned Kelly Award for Best Novel in 2016.

 Plot summary

 Detective Inspector Daniel Clement has left the homicide squad in Perth, Western Australia, to return to Broome, the town where he grew up.
 He and his wife have separated and Clement wants to be near his daughter.
 His police work is a long series of petty theft and drunken violence incidents until a body is discovered by Jasper's Creek with an axe wound to the head.
 Clement is called upon for his homicide skills and takes control of the case, initially thinking it a simple case of opportunistic murder.
 But as he digs deeper into the victim's background, and after a second body is found with the same type of head wound he and the Broome police come to the conclusion that there is something more sinister at play.